Ultimate Guide to Agile Methodology – PART 2

 So if you think you need to review, do so now.

-Because here in PART 2, we’re jumping straight into actionable items that are going to help your team excel in agile software development.
+Because here in PART 2, we will be exploring the Scrum framework and practices that are going to help your team excel in agile development.

-While if you’re already familiar, get ready to learn how to start or improve the way you and your team tackle agile software development 🙂
+While if you’re already familiar, get ready to learn how to start or improve the way you and your team tackle agile software development with the Scrum framework 🙂

-Scrum is the most widely used of the different agile methodologies.
+The Scrum framework is the most widely used of the different agile practices.

 If you’d like to take a look at the VersionOne report, you can do so here: State of Agile Report

-Consequently, we’ll be referring to Scrum methodology when discussing the practices of agile software development throughout this article.
+Consequently, we’ll be referring to the Scrum framework when discussing the practices of agile software development throughout this article.

 The Scrum process is relatively straightforward